-A: No. We stopped doing that in 2006 because think that the consignors compromise the horses, either physically or mentally.
-We would rather start a horse from scratch by buying a yearling or buying a horse that has shown it can stand training.
+A: No. We stopped doing that in 2006 because we think that the consignors compromise the horses, either physically or mentally.
+We would rather start a horse from scratch by buying a yearling or buying a horse that has shown it can withstand training.

 Q: Are you buying more yearlings nowadays?

 A: In North America, we are supplementing our racehorse purchases with a combination of adding our top home-breds and a few yearlings purchased at public auction.
 In South Africa, however, where horses are raised in a more natural environment, with less manipulation to their front limbs and excessive sales preparation (i.e. fattening them up like hogs instead of keeping them trim as an athlete), we buy a full spectrum of yearlings each year.